Semoshwe/Semoshwe-s-profile/README.md

 - https://github.com/Semoshwe/Semoshwe-s-profile/blob/576e68491b005f5ffd4b6c8f63bbb3ed07a41b4a/interview%20skills.png

 ### Reflection
-- **Situation:** i had to speak up and clear to be heared and understood
+- **S:** i had to speak up and clear to be heared and understood
-- **Task:** i had to repeatedly practice questions that could be asked in a interview
+- **T:** i had to repeatedly practice questions that could be asked in a interview
-- **Action:**  repeatedly practice questions and speak up when i practice these questions
+- **A:**  repeatedly practice questions and speak up when i practice these questions
-- **Result:** i learnt how to speak up and cleared
+- **R:** i learnt how to speak up and cleared
 ---

 ## Mock Interview